 After his short stint in teaching, Evers engaged in many different business pursuits over the next several years.
 He worked as a funeral parlor director, cab driver, disc jockey, and even as a bootlegger.
 Evers was made the National Association for the Advancement of Colored People (NAACP) State Voter Registration Chairman in 1954.
 He remained in Mississippi until 1956, when he was run out of town by angry whites who feared Evers’s political activism.
 Evers then moved to Chicago and became a successful nightclub owner, disc jockey, and real estate agent.
 He lived in Chicago until his brother Medgar was assassinated in 1963.
 Upon his return to Mississippi, he took over his brother’s position as field director of the NAACP in Mississippi.
 As field director, Evers organized and led many demonstrations for the rights of African Americans.

 In 1969, Evers was named “Man of the Year” by the NAACP.
 In the same year, he won election as the mayor of Fayette, Mississippi.
 Evers was re-elected as mayor of Fayette in 1973 after an unsuccessful bid for the governorship of Mississippi in 1972.
 He served as mayor until 1981, and again from 1985 to 1989.
-Evers also ran for a U.S. senate seat in 1978.
-Over the years Evers has been an outspoken proponent for the rights of African Americans.
-He has also served as an informal advisor to Presidents John Kennedy, Lyndon Johnson, Richard Nixon, and Ronald Reagan.
-Charles Evers still lives in Mississippi and is currently the station manager of radio station WMPR 90.1 FM in Jackson, Mississippi.
+Evers also ran for a U.S. Senate seat in 1978.
+Over the years Evers was an outspoken proponent for the rights of African Americans.
+He had also served as an informal advisor to Presidents John Kennedy, Lyndon Johnson, Richard Nixon, and Ronald Reagan.
+Charles Evers continued to live in Mississippi and was the station manager of radio station WMPR 90.1 FM in Jackson, Mississippi.